Filter by Suburb

 The Loose Moose Stage

 We’re a sucker for a North American-style bar and restaurant and it’s safe to say we’re not the only ones!
-The Loose Moose is THE spot for a couple of drinks and a bite to eat…and also now the perf spot to listen to tunes bellowing from their own special Blues on Broady stage!
-Plus, should you find yourself depleted after bopping away all day/night long, there really is no better place to refuel and grab a well-deserved drink.
+The Loose Moose is THE spot for a couple of drinks and a bite to eat, and the perf spot to listen to tunes bellowing from their very own stage – some might say it’s a real Blues on Broadymoose-t do’!
+A tap house with a prohibition themed twist, the vibes here are always immaculate – one of the best if you’re looking to grab a well-deserved drink after bopping away all day/night long.

 Where: 75 Surf Parade, Broadbeach

-The hub for locals to meet up for a chinwag, a bite and some brewskis is also one of the music hubs for the festival!
+A stalwart watering hole for locals to meet up for a chinwag, a bite and some brewskis – The Broadbeach also gets the honours of being one of the official music hubs for the festival, as is good and proper!
 Pull up a pew either in the Family Bistro, Sports Bar or our vote, the large outdoor deck to soak up both the music and the Autumn GC rays.
-It’s also just over the road from Kurrawa Park Stage so you get the best of both worlds!
+It’s also just over the road from Kurrawa Park Stage so you get the best of both worlds.

 Where: Oasis Shopping Centre, Old Burleigh Road, Broadbeach